 Bryan became obsessed with optimizing the businesses checkout channels, advertisements and website in an effort to cut down on waste, returns and anything else that wasn’t working.

 He began to use Hot Jar—the software service product that allows website owner to run overlay use maps on their site and see what people are—and aren’t—are clicking on.

 He watched Hot Jar regularly over the period of a month, taking detailed notes until he finally felt he had a good idea about how to optimize the website.

 Listen to learn how client first design makes online business work better.

-During his (mandatory) time off, Brian started listening extra hard to his market.
+During his (mandatory) time off, Bryan started listening extra hard to his market.
 What he heard was a lot of strong opposition to the throw away and fast fashion model.

 Advice for Subscription Entrepreneurs

 If you’re interested in getting into a subscription business, it’s important to ensure the market you are going in to is big enough.

 If it’s not big, you’ll need to have the money necessary to educate and test your market.

 Bryan’s top three tips for growing a successful subscription business are: